k4rtik/techglider.in/content/status/2010-12-23-something-that-has-stuck-with-me-after-a.markdown

-<blockquote>When you are pissed off at somebody, and you're angry at them, you just haven't given them enough time.
-Just give them a little more time — and they'll almost always impress you.</blockquote>
+> When you are pissed off at somebody, and you're angry at them, you just haven't given them enough time.
+Just give them a little more time — and they'll almost always impress you.